CodeLuminary/multi-sign-wallet/README.md

 ### SMART CONTRACT SETUP

-You can copy the code in 'wallet.sol' and paste in [Remix](https://remix.ethereum.org), then compile and deploy to local blockchain.
+You can copy the code in 'MultiSigWallet.sol' and paste in [Remix](https://remix.ethereum.org), then compile and deploy to local blockchain.